 For a lot of our readers it’s not really possible to add another job to the schedule.
 You’re already working 2 or 3 jobs and still aren’t making ends meet.

-It’s a pretty common problem, which is why I always suggest that you look for ways to boost income passively.
-Income that doesn’t require you to work a ton of additional hours.
+It’s a pretty common problem, which is why I always suggest you look for ways to boost income passively and doesn’t require you to work a ton of additional hours.

-6. I Found a Rebates on Everything I Bought
+5. I Found Rebates on Everything I Bought

-To do this, I joined the free shopping rebate site, Mypoints.
-They paid me 1.4% cashback on my Target.com purchases, 3.4% on my Amazon purchases, 5.4% on my Walmart purchases, and so on, and so forth.
+To do this, I joined the free shopping rebate site Mypoints.
+It paid me 1.4% cashback on my Target.com purchases, 3.4% on my Amazon purchases, 5.4% on my Walmart purchases, and so on.

-Plus, Mypoints gave me a free $10 Papa Johns gift card just for joining and using the site for the first time.
+Plus, Mypoints gave me a free $10 Amazon gift card just for joining and using the site for the first time.

 Whether you’re renting out a single room or your entire home, make the most of your Airbnb rental by following these tips.